PragTob/speccr/README.md

 # Speccr

-**Warning this does not even begin to work yet as I can't properly capture procs, waiting for [an issue](https://github.com/manastech/crystal/issues/896) to be resolved before this can move forward**
+**Warning this does not even begin to work as I can't capture blocks as I'm used to from ruby, so I need a new problem resolution strategy :)**

 ## Why Speccr, we already have spec?